 Entry-level price point.
 Ideal medium weight pans and glass lids.
 Durable nonstick coating, not flaky.
 Includes utensils, so you save on buying them separately.

 Utensils can be flimsy.
 Not induction-ready.
-We do not recommend for use in ovens.
+Not for use in ovens.
 Some rusting issues reported.

 Made to last with with a quantanium nonstick interior and hard-anodized exterior.
-Pots and pans are oven-safe to 500°F. Tempered glass lids are oven-safe to 350°F. Consumers love the multi-steamer insert, which isn't found in most other sets.
+Tempered glass lids are oven-safe to 350°F. Consumers love the multi-steamer insert, which isn't found in most other sets.

 Set could benefit from including a deep 4-quart saucepan.

 Hard-anodized nonstick interior holds up well.
 Handles are ergonomically shaped for safe, comfortable gripping.
 Lids are equipped with cool-tool handles.
-Available in four color choices.
-Bonus points for being dishwasher-safe.
+Bonus points for being both oven and dishwasher-safe.

 Can't be used on induction cooktops.